chantastic/sites/chan.dev/src/pages/syntax/exercises.md

 - Learn that registration fees are going up.
 - Discover Cloudflare's "at-cost" registration and renewal.
 - Protect their avo toast lifestyle.
-- Judge me for my warchest of parked domains.
+- Judge me for my war-chest of parked domains.

 #### Why I like it

 Being a "domain name collector" is something I love about the web developer persona.
-You can poke at it and nobody feels harmed — just known.
-I see this as a playful celebration of our unique brand of nerd.
+It's a playful celebration of our unique brand of nerd.

 #### Take it further